 To understand the problem that we have with MRP today we need to understand the basic principles of how MRP determines the supply order requirements.
-First, we need demand of Finished Goods which is provided in the form of known sales and a forecast.
+First, we need the demand for Finished Goods which is provided in the form of known sales and a forecast.
 This demand is exploded through the dependent Bill of Material (BOM) down to all purchased parts.
 At each level in the BOM, supply order requirements are determined taking account of on-hand inventories, lead time to supply (procure or manufacture) and expected receipts.
 Due to the Parent-to-Child dependency through the BOM, these supply order requirements are directly coupled to any change in demand or forecast for the Finished Goods.
-Any change in demand will drive an immediate change in the supply order requirements at each and every level of the BOM.
+Any change in demand will drive an immediate change in the supply order requirements at every level of the BOM.
 As a result, planners and buyers spend their time planning, replanning, and replanning again, sometimes returning to their original plan.
 A part can go from being in excess to being a critical shortage, or vice versa, in the space of a day simply due to changes in demand or the difference between what was expected and what has sold.
 This system nervousness drives planners and buyers crazy.

 Since the inception of MRP, supply chains have dramatically evolved from being simple linear based chains into more complex multi-node global supply networks.
 As network complexity has increased so too have the volatility levels in demand and supply.
 The synchronization of supply and demand is further complicated as customer tolerance times decrease, the number of parts with long lead times increase, product life-cycles become shorter and product complexity increases.
 This is the New Normal of today’s business landscape.